GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 <a name="section-4-1-3"></a>
 #### 4.1.3 Distortion correction using fsl topup
     a.
-Realign EPI_forward0 to the tmeporal mean of EPI0
+Realign EPI_forward0 to the temporal mean of EPI0
     b.
 Apply the same realignment to EPI_reverse0
     c.
 Estimate the topup correction parameters (see the required topup parameter files in section III)
     d.
 Apply topup correction